stleerh/blog2/announcing.md

 ## Wrap Up

-I hope this shows you the exciting possibilities that Network Observability is capable of.
-Getting snapshots of your network with metrics and logs like a photo from a camera is decent.
-Augmenting it by tracking movements like a full motion video camera raises it to another level.
+I hope this shows some of the exciting possibilities that Network Observability is capable of.
+Getting snapshots of your network with metrics and logs like photographs from a camera is helpful.
+Augmenting it by tracking movements like a full motion video camera raises it to a new level.
 The Network Observability feature is also setting the direction in two other areas.

 1. This is OpenShift's first major foray into eBPF technology.
-Expect more to come in its use in other areas.
+Expect more to come in this area.
 2. The topology visualization raises the bar on what can be done in Web Console.
 Look for even more tantalizing visualizations in the future.

 One final note is that Network Observability is an [upstream open source project](https://github.com/netobserv).
 This means it will work outside of OpenShift.
-It also means if you are as excited as we are about observability, you can contribute to this legacy. :smiley: I expect there to be many questions and feature requests so let the data flow!
+It also means if you are as excited as we are about observability, you can contribute to this legacy. :smiley: I expect there will be many questions and feature requests, so let the data flow!